AT&T investors denied a dial-in as annual meeting goes online

 BOSTON (Reuters) - Activist investors say telecommunications pioneer AT&T Inc won’t take their calls for its upcoming annual meeting, reinforcing their concerns that the shift of the gatherings to cyberspace due to the COVID-19 pandemic would restrict shareholder input.

-The activists, including a retired AT&T employee and a high-profile private shareholder, both said AT&T rejected their efforts to present proxy resolutions at the April 24 event.
+The activists, including a retired AT&T (T.N) employee and a high-profile private shareholder, both said AT&T rejected their efforts to present proxy resolutions at the April 24 event.

 The meeting originally was to be held in Dallas and became one of hundreds changed to an online-only format since March to slow the spread of the coronavirus.
 The activists and several corporate governance specialists said it was the first time they knew of a company barring investors from introducing their resolutions in some manner.